 In the 1940s my mother had been private secretary to the paper's publisher, Charlie Lindemann, and he was still there in 1963.
 She called him, and he set up an interview for me with Beth McKimmons, the managing editor's secretary and the copyboys' beloved supervisor, mother superior, and fierce protector.
 Beth hired me on the spot, no doubt on orders from above.
 My first day on the job was Thursday, November 21, 1963, starting at 4:00 in the afternoon (the P-I being the only morning paper at that time).
-My training that first day was mostly geographical, a guided tour of the building given by another copyboy -- this is the city room, that's the copy desk, here is the library, the composing room is back there, that's so-and-so's desk, he's a jerk, here's the sports department where most of the crazy guys are, etc. (That last was a lie; the P-I was full of the highly eccentric in the 1960s, more sinners than saints, and in every editorial department and beyond.
+My training that first day was mostly geographical, a guided tour of the building given by another copyboy -- this is the city room, that's the copy desk, here is the library, the composing room is back there, that's so-and-so's desk, he's a jerk, here's the sports department where most of the crazy guys are, etc. (That last was inaccurate; the P-I was full of the highly eccentric in the 1960s, more sinners than saints, and in every editorial department and beyond.
 Since no one ever seemed to retire and it was practically impossible to get fired -- a fact I would prove repeatedly -- their numbers only increased during my years there.)

 It's accepted as a given that almost every human being who was alive on November 22, 1963, and old enough to understand, remembers exactly where and how they first heard the news.
 I was at Queen Anne High School, out of class on a hall pass, descending a stairway between the second and third floors.
-Another student, one of the school's greasers, one I didn't know well and whose name I don't recall, ran by and yelled "Some guy just shot at Kennedy."
+Another student, one I didn't know well and whose name I don't recall, ran by and yelled "Some guy just shot at Kennedy."
 He sounded more excited than upset.
 I stood still for a few seconds, not sure whether to believe him or not.
 Then I heard the telephones -- the big, clunky, Bakelite ones that hung on the wall in each classroom -- begin to ring.
 Doors opened in moments and the entire student body streamed in a growing gaggle toward the library on the top floor -- the only large room with a television -- most still laughing and kidding around, glad for the unscheduled break, not yet aware of what really was going on.

 Things got very quiet very quickly as the early news reports, fragmentary, based largely on rumor, heavily qualified with mays and mights, trickled in -- shots fired, President Kennedy maybe hit, triple overpass, Elm Street, Parkland Hospital, Texas Governor John Connally wounded, Kennedy maybe killed, and then, horribly, Walter Cronkite announcing that John F. Kennedy had died, removing his glasses, looking up at a clock, barely maintaining his composure.
 It was shortly after 11:00 a.m. in Seattle, 1:00 p.m. in Dallas.
 At the first opportunity I snuck off and headed for the P-I on foot.
 I knew exactly nothing about my job, I wasn't due to show up until 4:00 p.m., and I had no thoughts of being useful.
 I just knew I wanted to be there.

-There was little talk of conspiracy yet that afternoon; that would come later, when it was disclosed that Lee Harvey Oswald, the assassin, had lived in Russia.
+There was little talk of conspiracy the afternoon of November 22; that would come later, when it was disclosed that Lee Harvey Oswald, the assassin, had lived in Russia.
 There was just grimness and sorrow.
 Editors, reporters, and people from departments all over the building thronged around the small alcove that housed the teletype machines -- Associated Press and United Press International (with their A- and B-wires), the Hearst Wire, and one or two others that I've long since forgotten.
 People lined up three or four deep, craning their necks to be among the first to learn the latest, trying to read the words the instant they were hammered into the paper, all in capital letters.
 After a couple of minutes, new people would move forward, and this circulation kept on with surprising politeness most of the day.
 Editors, of course, had pride of place, especially the managing editor, Ed Stone, a dour man, always in rolled-up shirtsleeves, respected by all and feared by most.
 When he growled "boy" from his back office in his gravelly voice, he'd get one in a hurry.
 I never once saw him laugh; even his rare smiles looked more like indigestion.

-Smaller groups gathered around the UPI Wirephoto and AP Telephoto machines, primitive faxes that took about five minutes to squeeze out a bad picture on wet, tissue-like paper that always made my fingers feel weird.
+Smaller groups gathered around the UPI Wirephoto and AP Telephoto machines, primitive faxes that took about five minutes to squeeze out a bad picture on wet, tissue-like paper that made your fingers feel weird.
 It was like watching a movie in extreme slow motion, the image burned into the chemicals of the paper one thin scanned line at a time, slowly building up to an entire picture and caption.
 Then there'd be a brief pause, and another one would start its slow vertical climb out of the machine.
 One of the staff artists' main and most hated jobs was retouching these things to make them passably usable.
 The first photo I remember seeing that day was of the Kennedys smiling and waving from the limousine, taken just a few minutes before the shots were fired.

 The AP's Seattle bureau was a glass-walled enclave carved out of the corridor side of the city room.
 It had banks of teletypes, many more than we did, and quite a few people were hovering around in there as well.
-The bureau chief, Betty Hopper, a large and formidable-looking woman who would turn out to be very kind, had been crying but still had a cigarette dangling from her lower lip, as she almost always did.
+The bureau chief, Betty Hopper, a large and formidable-looking woman who would turn out to be very kind, had been crying, but still had a cigarette dangling from her lower lip, as she almost always did.
 The AP's copyboy, Charlie Deutsch, a happy, chubby little guy who had moderate intellectual deficits, was moaning with grief, but going about his work with his usual diligence.